-Appointing a Nondiscrimination Coordinator and Complaint Managers
+Appointing a Nondiscrimination Coordinator, Title IX Coordinator, and Complaint Managers

 The Superintendent shall appoint a Nondiscrimination Coordinator to manage the District's efforts to provide equal opportunity employment and educational opportunities and prohibit the harassment of employees, students, and others.

-The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.
+The Superintendent shall appoint a Title IX Coordinator to coordinate the District's efforts to comply with Title IX.